 Table 1.
-Required Information 26
+Required Information 24

 Table 2.
-Optional Metadata
+Optional Metadata 25

 Table 3.
-Trusted Node Metadata 30

-Table 4.
-Sample uncertainty budget for a shallow-water echo-sounder and modern GNSS system 42

-Table 1.
-Required Information 2324

-Table 2.
-Optional Metadata 2425

-Table 3.
-Trusted Node Metadata 2728
+Trusted Node Metadata 28

 Table 4.
 Sample uncertainty budget for a shallow-water echo-sounder and modern GNSS system 40

 Introduction

 I. Purpose and Scope

 The purpose of this document is to provide guidance to mariners to help them collect and contribute crowdsourced bathymetric data in a format that is useful to the broadest possible audience.
 It is hoped that this document will help mariners optimise data collection, and will provide them with information about devices, techniques and formats that are recommended by the International Hydrographic Organization for gathering and contributing CSB data.